 - You have completely exited or logged out of the app.
 Log back in and do not completely close down the app.

-- Your location services have been disabled are are not working.
+- Your location services have been disabled or are not working.
 Re-enable your location services or join a network that allows geo location.

 - You may be in an internet impaired area.
-Try switching networks (cellular or WiFi) or try going to an are with better signal.
+Try switching networks (cellular or WiFi) or try going to an area with better signal.

 - The app may have tried to update since your last login.
 Just exit (kill) the app and tap the icon to restart.